While they may be in one of the country’s smallest states, online colleges in Delaware have a lot to offer in terms of education.

 Overview of Higher Education in Delaware

-The National Center for Education Statistics (NCES) reports that as of 2018-2019 there are 8 degree-granting institutions in the state of Delaware.
+The NCES reports that there are 8 degree-granting institutions in the state of Delaware.
 Of these, 3 are public, 4 are non-profit, and 1 is for-profit.
 These numbers include 4-year institutions and 2-year institutions, like Delaware community colleges.

 Tuition rates in Delaware are above the US average, according to the NCES.
-Tuition and fees for an in-state student at one of the state’s public 4-year institutions is $10,607.
-Out-of-state students will pay an average of $30,405.
-Residents who have chosen to pursue a degree program not offered in Delaware have a few options.
+The average yearly tuition (and fees) for an in-state student at one of the state’s public 4-year institutions is $11,343.
+Out-of-state students pay an average of $31,809 a year.

 Editorial Listing ShortCode: